How to Learn German: 6 Easy Ways to Learn German Fast

 Smarter German is a structured course that goes from beginner (A1) to advanced (C1).
 The 5 different levels have video explanations, interactive exercises, and speaking/writing practices.
 The course is laid out in a very clear and logical way so you always know what to study next.
 You can try a few lessons from each level for free to decide if you like the style of the course.
 Langoly readers also get 10% off all courses!
 Use the coupon code GET10-CE at checkout.

-Find an Online German Tutor
+3. Find an Online German Tutor

 Taking classes with a teacher is one of the best ways to learn a language.
 You get immediate feedback and can have lessons tailored to your needs.
 Online language learning has exploded in the past few years and it’s easier than ever to find an online tutor that can help you.
-Lingoda, italki, and Preply are 3 secure platforms that each have hundreds of German teachers that are ready to help you learn!
+Lingoda, italki, and Preply are 3 secure platforms that each have hundreds of German teachers who are ready to help you learn.

 Commitment: Medium